alex-courtis/wideriver/README.md

 Set the layout generator and start it.
 </summary>

-All defaults shown here but not required.
+All defaults shown here, none are required.

 ``` sh
 wideriver \